asdmin/kossel-faq/crash-into-x-tower.md

 The homing is done in two stages, which anyone can see when it is done successful:

-1. all towers raise until any of the endstops trigger,
+1. all towers raise until any of the endstops trigger, after that
-1. after that the towers are homed one by one in x-y-z order
+1. the towers are homed one, by one in x-y-z order

 # What is the problem

-On the origiginal kossel , which is not protected agains electromagnetic interference (EMI), the EMI causes a false positive endstop reading, which triggers the second stage of the homing process too early.
+On the origiginal kossel,
+which is not properly protected against electromagnetic interference (EMI), the EMI causes a false positive endstop reading, which triggers the second stage of the homing process too early.
-This can happen on any endstop, but it is usually the y tower where the extruder is mounted.
+This can happen on any endstop, but it is usually happening to the Y tower endstop, because it's where the extruder is mounted.

 EMI is mainly caused by
-* the heated bed (high current)
+* the heated bed (high current and PWM)
 * heated bed wiring (uses high current and PWM)
 * stepper motors (high frequency PWM)
 * stepper motor cables (high frequency PWM).